STAT545-UBC/STAT545-UBC-original-website/hw01_edit-README.md

 Make sure you've accepted my invitation to join the STAT 545 GitHub Organization.

-Due before class Tuesday 2014-09-22.
+Due before class Tuesday ~~2015-09-22~~ *probably becomes 2016-09-20*.
 Or later that day, if terrible things happen, and you need a consultation during class or office hours.
 This is the last time we'll flex on due date just because of software and configuration issues.
 SORT THIS OUT ASAP.

 The goal is to test your software installation, our GitHub setup, and our homework submission process via an Issue.